-This is a selection of my publications.
+My academic publications are listed below.
 If you would like a copy of one of my articles or essays please contact me.
+For links to my public history work and writings for a broader audience consult the dedicated page.

 Peoples on Parade: Exhibitions, Empire and Anthropology in Nineteenth-Century Britain (University of Chicago Press, 2011).
 Joint winner of the Sonya Rudikoff Award for the best first book in Victorian Studies published in 2011.
 Awarded by the Northeast Victorian Studies Association in 2013.

-‘Science, Empire and Globalization in the Nineteenth Century’, in J. Holmes & S. Rushton, eds, Routledge Research Companion to Nineteenth-Century British Literature and Science (Routledge), pp. 19–29.
+‘Science, Empire and Globalization in the Nineteenth Century’, in J. Holmes & S. Rushton, eds, Routledge Research Companion to Nineteenth-Century British Literature and Science (Routledge, 2017), pp. 19–29.

 ‘Dramas of Development: Exhibitions and Evolution in Victorian Britain’, in Bernard Lightman and Bennett Zon, eds, Evolution and Victorian Culture (Cambridge University Press, 2014), pp. 261–285.